 Congenital moles (nevi) are present at birth and are usually brown in color.
 They can appear anywhere on the body and can be different shapes and sizes.
 Some moles appear alone, and some moles appear in groups.
 Large moles may need to be closely watched because they can become cancerous later in life.

 Café-au-lait spots are smooth birthmarks that may be present at birth but tend to develop in childhood.
 They are usually oval in shape and range from light brown to chocolate brown in color.
 They are found most commonly on the torso, buttocks, and legs.
 Café-au-lait spots do not go away, may increase in number, and generally do not require treatment.
 A single café-au-lait spot is not a sign of a health problem.
-But six or more spots that are larger than 0.25 in.
-(6.4 mm) or ones that occur along with freckles in the armpit can suggest neurofibromatosis.
+But six or more spots that are larger than0.25 in.
+(6.4 mm) or ones that occur along with freckles in the armpit or groin can suggest neurofibromatosis.